524D/compareMS2/README.md

 -p *maximum difference in precursor mass*
 -e *maximum precursor mass measurement error*

+The compareMS2 GUI exposes some of these, and determine others automatically, e.g. the dataset filenames from a specified directory.

 ### 3.2 Calculating distance matrices

+Distance matrices are calculated using a separate executable, compareMS2_to_distance_matrices.
+This can also average the distances for multiple replicates per species for more accurate molecular phylogenetic analysis.
+For this, a tab-delimited file with filnames and species names are required.
+If no such file is provided, one is created automatically, using the filenames as sample "species".
+The distance matrix can currently be saved in the MEGA or Nexus formats.
+[MEGA](https://www.megasoftware.net/) is recommended for creating phylogenetic trees from compareMS2 results.

 ### 3.3 Running compareMS2

 ### 3.4 Molecular phylogenetics

+We recommend [MEGA](https://www.megasoftware.net/) creating phylogenetic trees from compareMS2 results.
+However, most phylogenetic software can take distance matrices as input for UPGMA analysis.

 ### 3.5 Data quality control

+compareMS2 provides a very quick overview of large number of datasets to see if they cluster as expected or if there are outliers.
+Data of lower quality can thus be detected *before* running them through a data analysis pipeline and statistical analysis.
+It is not absolutely necessary to include all spectra in the analysis - major discrepancies should be detectable with ~1,000 spectra, if selected systematically.

+In addition, compareMS2 collects metadata on each dataset (currently only the number of tandem mass spectra) for overlay on the hierarcical clustering or phylogenetic tree as a color.

 ## 4. Further reading